Permafrost/TundraTN/README.md

 $ git checkout v<n.n.n> # where <n.n.n> is the desired updated version
 ```

-Then reload the TundraTN package from the package management web page on your Integration Server web administration
+Then reload the [TundraTN] package from the package management web page on
-site.
+your Integration Server web administration site.

 ### Using Zip

-1. Download a zip of the desired updated version of the package from https://github.com/Permafrost/TundraTN/releases
+1. Download a pre-built zip of the desired updated version of the package
+   from the available [releases].
-2. Copy the TundraTN-vn.n.n.zip file to your Integration Server's ./replicate/inbound/ directory
+2. Copy the `TundraTN-vn.n.n.zip` file to your Integration Server's
+   `./replicate/inbound/` directory.
-3. Install and activate the updated TundraTN package release (TundraTN-vn.n.n.zip) from the package management web page
+3. Install and activate the updated [TundraTN] package release
+   `TundraTN-vn.n.n.zip` from the package management web page on your
-on your Integration Server's web administration site
+   Integration Server's web administration site.

 ## Conventions

-1. All input and output pipeline arguments are prefixed with '$' as a poor-man's
+1. Most input and output pipeline arguments are prefixed with '$' as a poor-
-   scoping mechanism (typical user-space variables will be unprefixed), except
+   man's scoping mechanism, since typically user-space variables are
-   Trading Networks-specific arguments, such as bizdoc, sender and receiver
+   unprefixed.
+However some Trading Networks-specific arguments, such as
+   `TN_parms`, remain unprefixed.
 2. All boolean arguments are suffixed with a '?'
 3. Single-word argument names are preferred.
-Where multiple words are necessary,
+Where multiple words are
-   words are separated with a '.'
+   necessary, words are separated with a '.'
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
-Service
-   names are usually verbs, indicating the action performed on the noun (parent
+   Service names are usually verbs, indicating the action performed on the noun (parent folder).
-   folder)
+5. Services are written in Java where necessary, such as when dealing
+   directly with the Trading Networks Java API, and are *almost* always
+   overloaded by a backing method in the shared source, which provides the
+   actual implementation.
+This way, backing methods can be used by other
+   backing methods directly, without needing to deal with the
+   IData/IDataCursor/IDataUtil nastiness that a fronting Java service is
+   usually required to deal with.
+6. Services declare all inputs and outputs, always explicitly marked as
+   optional or required, use constrained types where possible, and enable
+   input and output pipeline validation, which minimises developer surprise.
+7. Services often declare their inputs as optional, and either apply an
+   appropriate default value, or take no action and return no output
+   (whatever is more appropriate), to minimise the need for existence
+   checking in flow map steps.
-5. All private elements are kept in the tundra.tn.support folder.
+8. All private elements are kept in the `tundra.tn.support` folder.
 All other
    elements comprise the public API of the package.
-As the private
+As the private elements
-   elements do not contribute to the public API, they are liable to change at
+   do not contribute to the public API, they are liable to change at any
-   any time.
-Enter at your own risk
+   time. **Enter at your own risk.**

 ## Services